Pearl Yachts to debut Pearl 95 superyacht at Cannes Yachting Festival

 One of the most notable design features is the transom set up.
-A transom hatch opens up to reveal the tender garage and when the tender has been launched this space doubles up as a beach club.
+A transom and Jet Ski hatch opens up to reveal the tender garage and when the tender has been launched this space doubles up as a beach club.
 With sun loungers and a bar this is the ideal spot for guests to relax or enjoy the water.

 Bill Dixon’s design also includes an area forward dubbed as the ‘foredeck sun lounge’, which has areas for relaxing and sunbathing, while additional folding buttresses on the aft-quarters add more deck space, and offer a good spot to go for a swim or to board the tender.

 The main saloon features floor to ceiling side doors, which slide open to connect the open plan lounge with the outside.
 It is also spacious enough to accommodate an L-shaped sofa while the dining table seats eight.

 The Pearl 95 is designed with four or five guest cabins to accommodate up to 10 guests.
 On the main deck the full beam owner’s cabin has its own forward facing panoramic views.
 There are a further four guest ensuite cabins on the lower deck comprised of two double and two twins.
 However, owners may opt instead for a full beam VIP cabin with a walk-in wardrobe and large bathroom in place of the two double cabins.
 Crew quarters are for up to five and include an additional captain’s cabin towards the bow.